 About Cathedral Rock:

-Cathedral Rock is a towering redbed sandstone formation with a cathedral-like shape (hence its name), although apparently its pious name is a far cry from its macabre past as a site of public hangings.
+Cathedral Rock is a towering red sandstone formation with a cathedral-like shape (hence its name), although the pious name is a far cry from it’s macabre past as a site of public hangings.

-The energy from these sites is supposed to swirl and circle towards the earth like a tornado, and it’s common to find trees with twisted, spiralling trunks in the vicinity.
+The energy from these sites is supposed to swirl and circle towards the earth like a tornado, and it’s common to find trees with twisted, spiralling trunks in the area.
 Spiritualists from around the world come to Arizona to visit the various vortexes, and Cathedral Rock is a well known home to one of them.

 The saddle points are gaps between the major spires on Cathedral Rock, and are points that offer spectacular and almost 360 degree views of the entire valley.
-The hike is short and steep and rises quickly to an elevation of approx. 600ft and a length of around 1 mile (1.6km).
+The hike is short and steep and rises quickly to an elevation of approx. 744ft and a length of around 1.2 mile (1.9km).

 Having said that, our experiences in the Canadian Rockies has raised the bar a little on what we would typically consider scary, and perhaps to the unseasoned outdoorsman it might be a little daunting.

 The rock is smooth and steep at times, but over time footholds and steps have been worn into the ground.
-This certainly helped us to make our way up the hillside, but again there was never a point where we felt particularly at risk.
+This certainly helped us to climb our way up the hillside, but again there was never a point where we felt particularly at risk.